 Other incredible resorts with sea-view rooms

 As you can see, you won’t be short of options for finding the overwater villa in the Philippines you’ve been dreaming of.
-If, for whatever reason, none of them win you over, you can broaden your search and focus on cool resorts that don’t necessarily have structures right over the water.
+If, for whatever reason, none of these quite win you over, you can broaden your search and look at beautiful resorts that don’t necessarily have villas set right over the water.
 Here are some suggestions for amazing beach resorts with ocean-facing rooms that you’ll love:

 © El Nido Resorts Pangulasian Island